williamyang1991/GP-UNIT/data_preparation/readme.md

 [Google Drive](https://drive.google.com/drive/folders/1LPbUqpOM4oADnhRqWteTRiVrYo_U01zx?usp=sharing) or [Baidu Cloud](https://pan.baidu.com/s/1Nameanuztw8VXTd2QP9GSw?pwd=cvpr) (access code: cvpr).
 The link also provides the instance segmentation maps of the face images in CelebHA in the `ImageNet291_mask\train\1001_face\` and `ImageNet291_mask\test\1001_face\`

-For the images of ImageNet291, we provide the script to build ImageNet291 from the original ImageNet train set.
+For the images of ImageNet291, we provide the script to build ImageNet291 from the original ImageNet training set.

 * Download the original [ImageNet](https://image-net.org/download.php) dataset
-* Download the [ImageNet_To_ImageNet291.txt](https://drive.google.com/file/d/10nvdJigeKn5mA5rsPdWLu9g8uKJe0d_p/view?usp=sharing), a text file containing the filenames of the filtered train set.
+* Download the [ImageNet_To_ImageNet291.txt](https://drive.google.com/file/d/10nvdJigeKn5mA5rsPdWLu9g8uKJe0d_p/view?usp=sharing), a text file containing the filenames of the filtered training set.
 * Download the [bbox_select_txt.zip](https://drive.google.com/file/d/1PvOaLwm8-mjpCJPesPRyIA4U4SgQkvr5/view?usp=sharing), unzip it to obtain the bounding boxes of the images.
 * Specify the folder path to the training set of ImageNet in [Line 8 of generate_ImageNet291.py](./generate_ImageNet291.py#L8).
    * The folder is expected to contain 1000 subfolders of `n01440764`, `n01443537`, ...
 * Specify the folder path to [bbox_select_txt](https://drive.google.com/file/d/1PvOaLwm8-mjpCJPesPRyIA4U4SgQkvr5/view?usp=sharing) in [Line 9 of generate_ImageNet291.py](./generate_ImageNet291.py#L9).
 * Specify the folder path to save the images of ImageNet291 in [Line 10 of generate_ImageNet291.py](./generate_ImageNet291.py#L10).
 * Specify the file path to [ImageNet_To_ImageNet291.txt](https://drive.google.com/file/d/10nvdJigeKn5mA5rsPdWLu9g8uKJe0d_p/view?usp=sharing) in [Line 11 of generate_ImageNet291.py](./generate_ImageNet291.py#L11).
+Run:

 ```python
 python generate_ImageNet291.py